Large-Signal Stability of Power Systems with Mixtures of GFL, GFM and GSP Inverters: Large-Signal Stability Assessment of Two-Inverter Systems Using Manifolds

-In order to assess the transient stability margin, a new metric - \textit{critical clearing radius (CCR)} is proposed, which intuitively measures the distance from the post-fault SEP to the stability boundary.
-The CCR is defined as the shortest distance between the SEP and the real DOA, which is $CCR=\min \left\{ \left| SEP-z \right||z\in \partial A \right\} $, as shown in \figref{fig_ccr}.
+For the two-dimensional system analyzed in this paper, the UEPs on the ROA are either type-I or type-II\footnote{A type-I UEP has exactly one unstable eigenvalue, whereas a type-II UEP has two unstable eigenvalues.}.
+The real ROA can be depicted by reverse integration along the stable eigenvector of the type-I UEP in the phase plane, as shown by the black curve in the top left panel of \figref{fig_ccr}.
+The stability radius (SR) is then used to measure the large-signal stability margin, defined as the shortest distance from the post-fault SEP to the ROA boundary, highlighted by the red circle in \figref{fig_ccr}.

-\figref{fig_ccr} compares the CCR with other transient stability methods applied in the two GFL inverters system.
-The critical clearing angle is the projection of real DOA to $\delta_1$,$\delta_2$ coordinates, denoted by $\delta_{CCA1,2}$.
-This can also be represented by the intersection between the sine function $U_g\sin\delta$ and the blue solid curve in \figref{fig_ccr}.
-Due to the existence of interaction terms (e.g. $I_{2d}X_g\cos(\delta_2-\delta_1)$), there is the difference between the blue solid curve and the dotted lines (e.g. $I_{1d}X_{1sum}$), as shown in the blue shaded area between two curves.
-Reference \cite{shen2020transient, yi2022transient} accepted this method, taking the CCA of the large-capacity GFL as the transient stability index of the system.
-However, the transient stability derived by one-dimensional CCA neglects the interaction and causes an overestimation of the DOA, as shown in the grey rectangle area in \figref{fig_ccr}.
-In particular, if two inverters are connected both to the infinite bus, then the DOA is square, which means the boundary of $\delta_1$ has no relationships with $\delta_2$, and vice versa.
-The two inverters are decoupled from each other, and the $CCR = \min\{\delta_{CCA1},\delta_{CCA2}\}$.

-The local Lyapunov function to estimate the DOA is also plotted as the green curve in \figref{fig_ccr}, which is an approach to address the situation where the global energy function does not exist.
-The local Lyapunov function is derived from the Lyapunov equation at SEP.
-It can be seen that the local Lyapunov method can usually cause under-estimation for the DOA.
+\figref{fig_ccr} contrasts the SR with other stability assessment methods for the two-inverter system.
+Notably, the critical clearing angle (CCA) is indicated by the projection of the real ROA onto \(\delta_1, \delta_2\) coordinates, depicted as \(\delta_{\text{CCA}1,2}\) and can also by the intersection between the sine function $U_g\sin\delta$ and the blue solid curve.
+Due to the existence of interaction terms [e.g. $\cos(\delta_2-\delta_1)$ in \eqref{general}], there is the difference between the blue solid curve and the ideal dotted lines [e.g. constant value $C_{1,2}$ in \eqref{general}], highlighted by the blue shaded area.
+Previous methods, cited in \cite{shen2020transient, yi2022transient}, use the CCA of one critical GFL as a large-signal stability index, but this often overestimates the ROA and overlooks the other inverter, as shown in the grey rectangle area in \figref{fig_ccr}.
+In particular, if two inverters are connected to an infinite bus individually, then the ROA is square, decoupling $\delta_1$ and $\delta_2$, and the SR being the minimum of $\delta_{\text{CCA}1}$ and $\delta_{\text{CCA}2}$.
+The local Lyapunov function to estimate the ROA is also plotted as the green curve in \figref{fig_ccr}, which is an approach to address the situation where the global energy function does not exist.
+It can be seen that the local Lyapunov method usually produces an under-estimate of the ROA, and is more conservative than the real ROA and SR.